 Direct rollover.
 For most distributions, you may request that a direct transfer (sometimes referred to as a "direct rollover") of all or a portion of a distribution be made to either an individual retirement account or annuity (IRA) or another employer retirement plan willing to accept the transfer.
 A direct transfer will result in no tax being due until you withdraw funds from the IRA or other employer plan.
-Like the rollover, under certain circumstances all or a portion of the amount to be distributed may not qualify for this direct transfer.
-If you elect to actually receive the distribution rather than request a direct transfer, then in most cases 20% of the distribution amount will be withheld for federal income tax purposes.
+Like the 60-day rollover, under certain circumstances all or a portion of the amount to be distributed may not qualify for this direct transfer.